Pachix-Dev/itmusicfest-registro/README.md

 };
 ```

 We see validation more as a proof of concept here.
-We don't really use a 3rd party validation library to showcase basic js.
+We opt to not use a 3rd party validation library to showcase basic js.
 There can be discussion on where this validation logic should sit, whether closer to the form context (reducers) or closer to the html and allow input elements to specify validation properties.

 Creating validation in the parent allows the StepForms to focus on internal elements while the parent along with the confirm button allows between page logic to be separated